-The type of glue you’ll need depends on whether you will be bonding plastic with plastic, or plastic with a different material.
-This is because the surfaces of plastic and other materials vary greatly, with plastic being nonporous and other materials having varying levels of porosity.
-To bond different materials, you would need to purchase a specialized glue that could chemically bond to each material.
+The type of glue depends if you’re bonding plastic with plastic, or plastic with a different material.
+Plastic is nonporous, and other materials have various porosity levels.
+To bond materials, you need a special glue that chemically bonds to each material.

-It’s important to know the type of plastic you’re using because not all glues are effective on all plastics.
-PP and PE plastics are known for being difficult to bond, due to their hard and smooth surface; these will require a specially formulated plastic glue to bond properly.
-Two other popular plastic types are:
+You need to know the type of plastic you’re working with because not all glues are good for all plastics.
+PP and PE plastics are difficult to bond, due to their hard and smooth surfaces.

-- PS (Polystyrene) – frequently used in common day-to-day objects like plastic bowls or food packaging
+- PS (Polystyrene) – for household items like plastic bowls or food packaging.

-- PMMA (Acrylic) – frequently used in place of glass in screens and windows
+- PMMA (Acrylic) – a substitute for glass in screens and windows

-Remember: Any type of plastic is much easier to bond when it’s clean and has been sanded.
+Remember: Any type of plastic is easier to bond when it’s clean and sanded.

 Safety When Gluing Plastic

-I know, I know.
-We’re talking about glue here—not table saws, nail guns, or hammer drills.
-But super glues and epoxies can be equally dangerous if not handled properly.
+Super glues and epoxies can be dangerous if not handled properly.

-There are a few things to remember and put into practice before using your plastic glue:
+A few things to remember before using plastic glue:

 - Wear PPE (Personal Protective Equipment) such as thick gloves and goggles.

-- Make sure not to inhale any of the fumes from the glue, as they can be dangerous.
+- Don’t inhale any of the fumes from the glue, as they can be dangerous.
 Wearing a mask is recommended.

 - If the glue makes contact with your skin, wash it off right away using soap and warm water.